Life for families in Upper Austria is very good, the setup of schools and childcare is well planned.

 This form of afternoon care is not run by the school, but is sometimes held directly at the school.
 The operators can be public (local or municipal authority) or private institutes (for example Caritas or Kinderfreunde).

-After-school care centers in Upper Austria (from 6 years of age)
+(from 6 years of age)

 School children can visit an after-school care center (known as a Hort).
 The opening and holiday times depend on the operator and differ significantly.
 Normally these centers are open in the afternoon, and a few also open before lessons start.
 In the after-school care center, children can have lunch, unwind, do their homework independently or take part in free-time activities.
 If there is no direct relationship with a school, there is no targeted practice of school curriculum material.
 Sometimes after-school care centers are also open on school-free days, although this should be confirmed with the operator at registration.
 In terms of timing, after-school care centers are a very flexible form of afternoon care.
 Some centers are attached to a school, whereas others provide for children from more than one school.